-- ss. understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action: - tt. consider, at all times, what is in the best interests of the child; - uu. will be aware of the indicators of abuse and neglect both familial and contextual; and recognise that contextual harm can take a variety of different forms; - vv. know how to respond to a pupil who discloses abuse through delivery of 'Working together toSafeguard Children', and 'What to do if you're worried a child is being abused'; - www.will refer any safeguarding or child protection concerns to the DSL (Designated Safeguarding Lead) or if necessary where the child is at immediate risk to the police or MASH (Multi Agency Safeguarding Hub); - xx. will be aware of the Case Resolution protocol or the duty to report concerns if the DSL (DesignatedSafeguarding Lead) fails to do so without reasonable cause; - yy. are aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL inthe first instance and supporting other agencies and professionals in an early help assessment through information sharing.
-In some cases staff may act as the Lead Professional in Early Help cases; - zz. will provide a safe environment in which children can learn; and aaa. will be able to reassure victims that they are being taken seriously.
+- ss. understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - tt. consider, at all times, what is in the best interests of the child; - uu. will be aware of the indicators of abuse and neglect both familial and contextual; and recognise thatcontextual harm can take a variety of different forms; - vv. know how to respond to a pupil who discloses abuse through delivery of 'Working together toSafeguard Children', and 'What to do if you're worried a child is being abused'; - ww.will refer any safeguarding or child protection concerns to the DSL (Designated Safeguarding Lead)or if necessary where the child is at immediate risk to the police or MASH (Multi Agency Safeguarding Hub); - xx. will be aware of the Case Resolution protocol or the duty to report concerns if the DSL (DesignatedSafeguarding Lead) fails to do so without reasonable cause; - yy. are aware of the Early Help7 process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL inthe first instance and supporting other agencies and professionals in an early help assessment through information sharing.
+In some cases staff may act as the Lead Professional in Early Help cases; - zz. will provide a safe environment in which children can learn; and - aaa. will be able to reassure victims that they are being taken seriously. - bbb.
+Being aware of systems within school which support safeguarding e.g. Safeguarding policy, behaviour policy, code of conduct, CME, online filtering and monitoring ccc.Attending regular safeguarding and child protection training.